Clive Sinclair: Personal life

 Sinclair was a poker player and appeared in the first three series of the Late Night Poker on Channel 4.
 He won the first series final of the Celebrity Poker Club spin-off.
 Sinclair was an atheist.
 He had an IQ of 159, and was a member of Mensa, and chairman from 1980 to 1997.
 He also participated in marathons including several New York City Marathons.

 Despite his involvement in computing, Sinclair did not use the Internet, stating that he does not like to have "technical or mechanical things around me" as it distracts from the process of invention.
 In 2010, he said that he did not use computers, and preferred using the telephone rather than email.
 In 2014, he predicted, "Once you start to make machines that are rivalling and surpassing humans with intelligence, it's going to be very difficult for us to survive.
 It's just an inevitability."

 His first marriage with Ann ended in divorce after twenty years around 1985 due to the pressure from the ongoing financial issues he had with his companies.
 From his marriage with Ann, he had three children.
 In 1988/89 Sinclair was briefly engaged to the future television presenter and author Bernadette Tynan, then 22 years old, whom he had met at a Mensa meeting.
 Tynan subsequently broke off the engagement.
 In 2010 Sinclair married Angie Bowness, a former dancer at a Stringfellows nightclub and who represented England for Miss Europe 1995.
 This second marriage lasted for seven years before also ending in divorce.

-On 16 September 2021, Sinclair died in London following an illness related to cancer that he had for over a decade.
-He was 81 years old.
+On 16 September 2021, Sinclair died aged 81 in London following an illness related to cancer that he had for over a decade.
 Sinclair was remembered on his death for his contributions towards computing and video games by numerous people, including Elon Musk, Satya Nadella, the Oliver Twins, Debbie Bestwick, Charles Cecil, and David Braben.
 A Times leader following his death described Sinclair as a tenacious inventor whose career was a triumph of perseverance similar to that of many of Britain's greatest inventors, such as James Dyson and Alexander Graham Bell, 'who are a reminder that failure is an essential prelude to success'.